jigar-2005/Facebook/README.md

-# This is dummmy project of facebook
+# This is Facebook Clone